getlago/lago-docs/docs/guide/10_invoicing/grace-period.md

 After sending events, you can **go to the invoice list and refresh** the corresponding `draft` invoice to ensure your new events have been taken into account.

-When all changes have been made, you can either wait for the grace period to expire (the invoice status will automatically switch to `finalized`) or you can **finalize it manually** through the user interface or the API.
+When all changes have been made, you can either wait for the grace period to expire (the invoice status will automatically switch to `finalized`) or you can **finalize the invoice manually** through the user interface or the API.

 ![Draft invoice in the Lago app](../../../static/img/grace-period-draft-invoice.png)

 :::info
-Coupons and prepaid credits that are applied/added during the grace period will not appear on `draft` invoices but will be automatically deducted from the customer's next `finalized` invoice.
+Coupons and credits that are applied/added during the grace period will not appear on `draft` invoices but will be automatically deducted from the customer's next `finalized` invoice.
 :::

 ## Define a grace period at organization level